San Diego Pride: 1980s

 In 1986, organizers had difficulties getting insurance coverage for the parade and festival, but were able to resolve the issues by moving the festival onto private property and negotiating reduced coverage requirements from the City of San Diego for the parade.

 1990s

-In 1991 the event was moved from June to July.
+After the event was nearly rained out in June 1990, the Pride Festival was permanently moved from June to July to avoid San Diego's "June Gloom" weather pattern.
 In 1993 the parade was moved to its current route from Hillcrest along University Avenue and 6th Avenue to Balboa Park.
 San Diego Pride was incorporated in 1994.

 In 1994, former mayor and current talk-show host Roger Hedgecock organized a group of protesters calling themselves "The Normal People".
 They applied to march in the Pride parade “in political disagreement to the homosexual agenda.”
 When rejected by the organizers of the parade, Hedgecock filed a lawsuit, arguing that their exclusion violated San Diego's "Human Dignity Ordinance."
 The Superior Court rejected their claim, arguing that their right to march was not protected under the ordinance, since the parade was a private event and the "Normal People" message was intended to interfere with the event.